tpresthus/tpresthus.github.io/_workshops/dependency-what.markdown

 I personally think the main reason that developers struggle with DIP, DI, IoC and containers is that the naming of these concepts are so similar.
 I mean; Dependency *Inversion*, *Inversion of Control*, *Dependency* Injection.
 It all seems to overlap.
 I've talked to developers who thinks Dependency Inversion requires Inversion of Control Containers, or that Dependency Inversion and Dependency Injection are the same things.
 And aren't Inversion of Control the same as containers?

-We'll come back to the container later, and focus on Inversion of Control as a pattern.
+We'll come back to the container later, and focus on Inversion of Control as a principle.

 When writing code, we traditionally let the consumer of a component call it - thus being in control.
 This isn't necessarily a Bad Thing™, but it's all about how we do it.